earth2gonzo/earth2gonzo.github.io/docs/photos.md

 ## Other Historic Photos

+Many other historic photos of Toowong can be found in [our three books](books.md).

 ![car](assets/photos/car.jpg){ width=100% }

 *Henry Brittain, Palmer family chauffeur at Easton Gray, c1910.
 Photo courtesy Arthur Palmer.*